 They’re also people who will evangelize for your brand.
 They’ll tell their friends and family about your products or services, they’ll advocate on your behalf and help you raise awareness—and, you can assume, drive sales—without a massive financial investment.

 It should be clear that having loyal customers is a significant benefit for your business, no matter what industry you’re in, no matter what you sell.
-So start now, and build a brand that your customers want to stay loyal to.
+So start now, and build a brand that your customers want to stay loyal to—and think about the ways you can guide new and returning customers alike up the steps of the brand loyalty pyramid.
 You won’t regret it.